How to Convey the Value of Your Services (& Sell More Easily)

 Of course, I’d never recommend any dodgy bro-marketer tactics like shaming your audience or making them feel horrible about themselves.

-But psychologically, solving our problem is what motivates us to take action.
-So, you MUST remind your audience of theirs
+But psychologically, solving our problems is what motivates us to take action.
+So, you must remind your audience of theirs.
+It’s also what allows you to meet them where they’re at.

 To do this ethically:

-• Articulate it in a way that resonates with them
+Articulate it in a way that resonates with them, using their language

-• Do it with empathy
+Do it with empathy (once again, without blaming them)

-• Show them you’re there to help them solve their pain point with your service
+Show them you’re there to help them solve their pain point with your service

 Identify the final outcome